Sysmic76/Rita/index.md

 * Translate messages by reacting with flag emoji
 * Translate last message(s) in channel
 * Translate to multiple languages at once
-* Automatic translation of channels with option to forward translations to users or seperate channels.
+* Automatic translation of channels with option to forward translations to users or separate channels.
 * Supports 100+ languages

 ## <a name=""></a>Usage